tshr-d-dragon/Admission_Predictor/README.md

 6. Navigate to URL http://localhost:5000

-Please feel free to connect for any suggestions or doubts!!!
+### Please feel free to connect for any suggestions or doubts!!!

+## Credits:
+1. I have modified https://github.com/pik1989/MLProject-ChurnPrediction/tree/main/templates html template for flask
-The credit for dataset used for training goes to https://www.kaggle.com/mohansacharya/graduate-admissions The credit for image used in html file for background goes to https://blog.unpakt.com/wp-content/uploads/2017/06/63064200_l-education-graduation-and-people-concept-silhouettes-of-many-happy-students-in-gowns-throwing-mortarboards-in-air-1024x651.jpg
+2. The credit for dataset used for training goes to https://www.kaggle.com/mohansacharya/graduate-admissions
+3. The credit for image used in html file for background goes to https://blog.unpakt.com/wp-content/uploads/2017/06/63064200_l-education-graduation-and-people-concept-silhouettes-of-many-happy-students-in-gowns-throwing-mortarboards-in-air-1024x651.jpg